sylabs/singularityce-community/roadmap.md

 https://github.com/sylabs/singularity/issues/118
 It is not possible to use a ':' or ',' in a bind path via `-B` etc. Providing an escaping mechanism is a work-around.
 However, implementing a long-form `--mount` syntax, which is how Docker handles the issue, has compatibility and clarity benefits.

-* **Unify external binary finding** https://github.com/sylabs/singularity/issues/178
+* ~~**Unify external binary finding** https://github.com/sylabs/singularity/issues/178
 We use various external binaries, and it's not always obvious how we find then.
 Some can be explicitly specified in `singularity.conf`, some cannot.
 This causes special problems for systems managed with a minimal base, and even common tools provided through module / Nix / Guix / Conda environments.
-System administrators in restrictive environment may also want to ensure *every* host binary called by SingularityCE can be enforced to be a specified exectuable.
+System administrators in restrictive environment may also want to ensure *every* host binary called by SingularityCE can be enforced to be a specified exectuable.~~ *Merged to master for 3.9*

 ## 4.0 Features